Skill Demand Index

 Which roles need Financial Modeling most:

-Other positions drive 44% of demand.
-Data Analysis also frequently list Financial Modeling as a requirement.
+Other positions drive 55% of demand.
+Finance and Data Analysis also frequently list Financial Modeling as a requirement.
+Skills commonly paired with Financial Modeling include Communication Skills and Data Analysis.

 Depth Level Distribution